turbot/guardrails-docs/docs/getting-started/getting-started-aws/create-static-exception/index.md

 ## Next Steps

-In the next guide we’ll see how you can make exceptions dynamically, by evaluating properties of resources.
+In the [next guide](/guardrails/docs/getting-started/getting-started-aws/create-calculated-exception) we’ll see how to dynamically calculate an exception based on a resource tag.

 ## Progress tracker